 You have a lot of apps on your smartphone, some of which came preinstalled and some of which you will install from the Play Store as you use the phone.
 Some applications cannot be uninstalled, whereas others can.
 So, what exactly is going on?
 Don't worry, the main hidden information lies due to different types of apps and their behavior varies.
 Some are system applications, while others are user applications.
 Let's go over them in more detail.

-System Apps are those apps that are either part of the operating system or those which run with greater control with certain privileges of a system.
+System Apps are those apps that are either part of the operating system or those that run with greater control with certain privileges of a system.
 System Apps come preinstalled with the smartphone.
-System Apps development may include everything from Kernel Development, Driver Development which may require extensive knowledge of the low-level language.
+System App development may include everything from Kernel Development to Driver Development which may require extensive knowledge of the low-level language.

 In other words, a system app is simply an app that is installed mostly in the /system/app folder path of an Android device and has read-only permission to the user.
 If you root the device you can have read-write permission.
 It is claimed that if you install a modified (rooted) version of Android on your device, you will lose some of Google's security protection.